mintlayer/mintlayer-core/build-tools/docker/README.md

 ```

 The `-v` option is used to mount a local directory (in this case `~/.mintlayer`) as a volume in the Docker container.
-The `--user` option is used to specify the user that will write the `~/.mintlayer` directory.
+The `--user` option is used to specify the user that will write to the `~/.mintlayer` directory.
-NOTE: this wont work on windows hosts.
+NOTE: this won't work on windows hosts.

 If you want to display logs you can pass the `-e RUST_LOG=info` argument, such as: